MananSoni42/lmdocs/README.md

 # lmdocs: Generative AI for code documentation :brain: :arrow_right: :computer: :snake:

-lmdocs is a Python tool that automatically generates documentation for your code using large language models (LLMs).
+lmdocs is a Python tool that automatically generates documentation for your code using LLMs.

 ## Features
-* **Automatic Documentation Extraction**: Extracts and references documentation from imported libraries within your codebase
+* **Codebase Preservation**: _Guarantees_ no changes to your code, only adds helpful comments
-* **LLM-Generated Comments**: Utilizes your favourite language model to generate human-readable comments, ensuring your code is well-documented and easy to understand.
+* **Automatic Documentation Extraction**: Extracts and references documentation from imported libraries
-* **Codebase Preservation**: Guarantees no changes to the functionality of your codebase, only adds helpful comments.
+* **LLM-Generated Comments**: Utilizes your favourite LLM to generate readable comments, ensuring your code is well-documented

 ## lmdocs in Action :hammer:
 <table>